allfed/mink/README.md

 Dependencies for the build are fully handled in the Singularity container and can be viewed in ~mink.def~.
 For reference, however, MINK depends on the [GRASS v6.5 development branch](https://svn.osgeo.org/grass/grass/branches/develbranch_6/).

+You will likely need to install, for Debian/ubuntu, using the following section:

+"Install the Debian/Ubuntu package using apt"

+Make sure to follow the instructions carefully.

 ## Build

 To build the MINK singularity container: